bseymour/bseymour.github.io/_pages/photos-sketches.md

 Click on an image to see a larger view ('escape' to exit)

-[TODO: apply some layout and design elements to the gallery - for now it is just a inline stream.]
+[TODO: apply some layout and design elements to the gallery - for now it is just a inline stream..]

 <article id="gallery"></article>